This recipe is SWEET! It’s both super easy and super delicious! You will LOVE it and get compliments to boot!

 Remove the 2 – 3 outer leaves from the cabbage, wash and dry with a paper towel.
 Cut into quarters, and shred on a mandoline, avoiding the core.
 (I love to munch of the core while making this – something my mother used to do, giving me a piece, while I watched her shred.)

 Place the shredded cabbage in a large bowl.
-Sprinkle with the sugar and drizzle with honey.
+Sprinkle with the white sugar and drizzle with honey.
 Do not stir.

 In a small saucepan, over medium–high heat, combine the brown sugar, salt, dry mustard, oil, vinegar and seeds.
 Bring to a boil and remove from heat.
 Let cool for 15 minutes.
 Pour over coleslaw, tossing and mixing well.
 Cover and refrigerate at least 4 hours before serving.